telerik/maui-docs/controls/templatedpicker/xamarin-migration.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the TemplatedPicker from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate the Telerik UI for Xamarin TemplatedPicker to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages. "
+description: "Learn how to migrate the Telerik UI for Xamarin TemplatedPicker to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages."
 tags: maui, dotnet maui, telerik maui, migration, xamarin.forms
 slug: migrate-xamarin-templatedpicker-to-maui
-position: 2
+position: 20
 ---

 # Migrating the TemplatedPicker from Xamarin to .NET MAUI